 The Longmont Police department enforces the abandoned/junked vehicle ordinance as it appears in the Longmont City Charter.
 Longmont Police Community Service Officers (CSO) respond to reported abandoned/junked vehicle calls.
 They also proactively search for abandoned/junked vehicles throughout the City.
 They do this on an as available basis.
 This means that abandoned vehicles are a lower priority than some other types of calls for service, such as traffic crashes.

 Abandoned or Publicly Kept Vehicle – Public Property, 11.12.030(3) – Any vehicle, other than a sleeper vehicle or trailer left on public property including any portion of a street, alley, or other right-of-way for a period of 48 hours or longer.

-Abandoned or Publicly Kept Vehicle – Public Property, 11.12.030(4) – Any sleeper vehicle or trailer parked on public property, including any portion of a highway, street, alley or other right-of-way, without being relocated 600 feet away as measured along a route of direct vehicular access, or more, from the last position it was parked for a minimum of 7 days.
+Abandoned or Publicly Kept Vehicle – Public Property, 11.12.030(4) – Any sleeper vehicle or trailer parked on public property, including any portion of a highway, street, alley or other right-of-way, unless the vehicle is relocated within 48 hours away from a proximate frontage and then not parked within that proximate frontage for at least seven days, except as follows:

 Abandoned or Publicly Kept Vehicle – Private Property, 11.12.030(1) – Any vehicle left on private property for a period of 48 hours without the consent of the owner or lessee of such property or his/her legally authorized agent.